kuzzleio/kuzzle-device-manager/doc/1/controllers/engine/update/index.md

 # update

-Updates new device manager engine on an index
+Updates a new device manager engine on an index

 ---